 Are Extreme H2O Contacts Discontinued?

 No, they aren’t discontinued.
 However, new products haven’t been produced since the fall, when the brand was sold to a new owner.
-The new owner hasn’t released an official statement on when they will start producing more lenses, but sources say it could be as soon as the end of April.
+The new owner hasn’t released an official statement on when they will start producing more lenses, but sources say it could be soon.

 If you have some extra lenses, you may be able to hold out until more lenses are produced.
 If you are running low and can’t find any of your prescription, we recommend contacting your doctor.
 They can get you a prescription for a new brand that doesn’t have these supply chain issues.